sdmalek44/little-shop-redux/README.md

 **Be sure to have a test for each individual validation.**

-At the end of this iteration, you should be able to view an index of all invoices, view a page for a single invoice, create an invoice, edit an invoice, and delete an invoice from both the index and the show pages.
+At the end of this iteration, you should be able to view an index of all invoices, view a page for a single invoice, edit an invoice, and delete an invoice from both the index and the show pages.

 ### Iteration 6 - Seed Invoices